- Who is a treasurer?

 - Create a financial transaction policy when paying the vendors and creditors petty cash policy for internal expenses, cash withdrawal policy, etc to be followed by the MC

-- To prepare an annual budget of the society
+- To prepare an annual budget for the society

 - To prepare a revised financial forecast based on the actual expenses on a project or for the overall year